 The Sport Clubs Leadership Council (SCLC) is the student advisory group of the Sport Clubs Program.
-The council works with the Sport Clubs Program Staff in shaping the future of the Sport Clubs program and assisting the administration, including disciplinary review and the evaluation of annual club budget request.
+The council works with the Sport Clubs Program Staff in shaping the future of the Sport Clubs program and assisting the administration, including disciplinary review and the evaluation of annual club budget requests.
 All sport club members are eligible to run for a position on the SCLC (president, vice president, treasurer, campus relations coordinator).

 The Sport Clubs Program is always growing to meet the needs of the UWM student population.
 Students interested in forming a new sport club must meet all listed criteria and need to follow the listed steps in the recognition process.
 Please note the entire process may take several weeks, months, or even years from start to finish depending upon your club and the time of year.